Cadence: Empowering isolated older adults to find and stay engaged in their community

 Social Isolation: The Silent Killer

 Social isolation and loneliness are considered grand challenges in American social work.
 Social isolation as an objective situation in which someone lacks personal relationships to fall back on in case of need.
-This contrasts with the subjective idea of loneliness, which is when a person’s actual number of relationships is less than expected, or the quality is less than desired.
-People can be both lonely and socially isolated, and this can be situational (circumstances causes isolation) or structural (ongoing isolation for many years).
+This contrasts with the subjective idea of loneliness; when a person’s actual number of relationships is less than expected, or the quality is less than desired.
+People can be both lonely and socially isolated, and this can be situational (circumstances cause isolation) or structural (ongoing isolation for many years).

-Various US national surveys have indicated that the instances of social isolation and loneliness in the “older adult” population (65+) in America are estimated to be at 40%.
-This is particularly troubling as their effects are amplified within this age group and include increases in stress and depression, high blood pressure, and ultimately, increased mortality rates.
+Various US national surveys have indicated that rates of social isolation and loneliness in the “older adult” population (65+) are up to 40%.
+This is particularly troubling as effects are amplified within this age group, including increased stress and depression, high blood pressure, and ultimately, increased mortality rates.

 The social ecosystem of older adults is complex, with several interrelated factors and opportunity areas.
 With this in mind, we set out to design a solution that would empower older adults to take the first step out of social isolation or avoid it all together.